 Reconnecting with an old tale from my local area, I did some research on one of the deadliest incidents in the region past's--and one of the worst transportation accidents in American History for that matter.
 This past February was the 65th anniversary of the wreck of The Red Arrow.
 The following is my brief account of what transpired in the mountains above the Rail City that winter:

+The terrain had always been treacherous.
 The railroad tracks encompassing Bennington Curve in the rugged mountains of central Pennsylvania had often posed numerous problems for the workers of the bustling Pennsylvania Railroad – not only for the impoverished Irish immigrants who constructed it in the 1850s, but also for the railroaders of a century later.
 Situated well over 2,200 feet above sea level, the elevation of the curve was amongst the highest on the PRR’s main line.
 Here, engineers were forced to mix extreme degrees of caution with simultaneous aggression when it came to navigating the mountains by rail.
 By not implementing the correct level of acceleration moving uphill, a locomotive could stall or potentially reverse itself down track.
 If speeding too fast, trains could not properly maneuver the sharp curves of the mountainous passes and faced the likelihood of derailing off the steeply situated ledges.
 The latter scenario occurred in the early morning hours of February 18, 1947 as PRR Train 68, named the Red Arrow, jumped the tracks on the infamous Bennington Curve – killing twenty-four onboard and critically injuring scores of other passengers.
 Hence, one of the deadliest train crashes in American History took place on a bitterly cold night in a location hardly easily accessible to rescuers.
 The tragic news splashed across the front pages of newspapers across the country over the course of the ensuing week.
 Many pondered the question, “Could this disaster have been avoided?”
 Such is a question that many, including survivors, wrestle with to this very day – especially when considering the suspect and controversial investigations that followed.

 The Red Arrow was a gem in the crown of the PRR’s passenger services.
 The two gargantuan K-4 locomotives at the head of the train, with a capacity to travel over 100 miles per hour thanks to 155 ton engines, were only one of many impressive aspects of the train’s features.
 Behind the locomotive were fourteen cars that mainly consisted of Pullman passenger cars.[1]
 Despite the vast advancements in air travel due to the technological progress of World War II, many “travelers still preferred the all-weather safety, reliability, and comfort of the railroad passenger train.
 This often meant booking space aboard the parlor and sleeping cars of The Pullman Company.”
 Companies such as the PRR were worriedly aware of the competitive threats newer and quicker air travel posed but “‘getting there by train is half the fun of any trip!’ became the rallying cry of rail-travel advocates in the face of this competition.”[2]
 Naturally, the Red Arrow, with its fast speeds, sleek interiors, and glitzy name embodied the post war efforts of railroaders to revolutionize and rebrand their method of travel as prompt and nostalgic transportation.
 Unfortunately for such visionaries, within two decades, rail passenger service would be only a shadow of its former self in the face of the rapidly dominating air industry.